-Note: Saving the image without the color shaded background is often useful when the image will be used on its own in a brochure or on a web site etc. If you select PNG as the file type with the shaded background switched off the image be saved with transparent background.
-To shading will а switch the off, go to Edit > Options > Use Shaded Background and set Use Shaded Background to No.
+Note: Saving the image without the color shaded background is often useful when the image will be used on its own in a brochure or on a web site etc. If you select PNG as the file type with the shaded background switched off the image will be saved with a transparent background.
+To switch the shading off, go to Edit ► Options ► Use Shaded Background and set Use Shaded Background to No.

-Page

-Down Tile Windows Horizontal: Tiles the 2D and 3D View Horizontally, 2D View at the top and 3D at the bottom.
+Page Tile Windows Horizontal: Tiles the 2D and 3D View Horizontally, 2D View at the top and 3D at the bottom.
+Down

-Page

-Up Tile Windows Vertical: Tiles the 2D and 3D View Vertically, 2D View on the left and 3D on the right.
+Page Under Title Windows Vertical: Tiles the 2D and 3D View Vertically, 2D View on the left and 3D on the right.